 Documentation for expert users

-This section explains the use of our API (application programming interface).
-In a nutshell, this involves authentication and using your own scripts to create corpora, use tools (word sketch, concordance, etc.) and extract data.
-It requires programming skills.
+The use of the Sketch Engine API (application programming interface) requires programming skills.
+It involves authentication and writing your own scripts to create corpora, use tools (word sketch, concordance, etc.) and extract data.

-Generate and visualize Sketch Engine API requests through the interactive API interface.
+You can generate and visualize Sketch Engine API requests through theis interactive API interface.

 Sketch Engine JSON API, methods and attributes